mmkal/p-suite/readme.md

 # p-suite

 A collection of all of sindresorhus promise modules.
-This is a fork of [promise-fun](https://github.com/sindresorhus/promise-fun) - with the intention that it's either back into it, if sindresorhus want to own and maintain it, or otherwise it will be periodically updated with the latest upstream changes (likely, any package additions).
+This is a fork of [promise-fun](https://github.com/sindresorhus/promise-fun).
+It will be periodically updated with the latest upstream changes (any package additions/removals etc.).

 ## Contents